puria-radmard/bald_spec/README.md

 Check READMEs in each subdirectory for file descriptions

 ### tests
-These are initial conceptual tests for the project
+These are initial conceptual tests for the project, including those to check for the computaitonal efficiency of the different MCMC procedures we use

+### data
+Here we define the dataloader classes.
+There are a couple different flavours this can take, but in general they have to be able to present labelled and unlabelled data seperately in batches